sealedsins/torei/content/prompts.md

 ```

 ```
-Write a Wikipedia article about survival suit.
+Write a Torei Wikipedia article about survival suit.
 It must include sections "History", "Design & Construction", "Function" and "Controversy".
 ```

 ```